 - Keep the finished surface damp (without leaching) until further construction or other curing operations are carried out. - Alternatively cure by applying a bitumen emulsion or a bitumen primer as specified.
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

 For bituminous curing, apply the bituminous curing membrane as soon as possible after mixing and compaction but no later than 24 hours after relative compaction results are available.
 Use: